nicknisi/nicknisi.com/src/resume.md

 ## <span class="icon fa fa-briefcase"></span>Experience
 -----------

-### SitePen _Remote_
+### Senior Software Engineer _Remote_
-#### Senior Software Engineer / Instructor _July 2013 - Present_
+#### SitePen  _July 2013 - January 2018, April 2018 - Present_

++ **Open Source Contributor**, ensuring success on many company and community open source initiatives including Dojo, Intern, TypeDoc, and CodeSandbox
-+ Instructor, teaching over a dozen week long workshops around the world on topics including JavaScript, Dojo, and unit/functional testing.
++ **Instructor**, teaching 2-5 day workshops online and in-person on topics including TypeScript, JavaScript fundamentals, and Dojo.
-+ Lead software developer, managing team of up to three developers with responsibilities includinkk
-+ Lead software developer, managing a team of up to three developers on successful customer-facing projects
++ **Lead Developer**, managing teams of up to three developers on successful customer-facing projects for world-class clients including hotels, government agencies, and banks.
-+ Lead Support Engineer, providing timely and thorough answers to customer questions including custom development
++ **Lead Support Engineer**, providing timely and thorough answers to technical questions from developers about code, bugs, testing, and architecture.

+### Software Engineer _Omaha, NE_
+#### Flywheel _January 2018 - April 2018_

++ Developer on the Fly-tools team, delivering tools to internal users to ensure success of a thriving startup and web-hosting company
++ Introduced TypeScript to the company via the development of a small application for linking support tickets

-### C2FO _Remote_
+### Senior Software Engineer _Remote_
-#### Senior Software Engineer _October 2011 – July 2013_
+#### C2FO  _October 2011 – July 2013_

 + Part of core development team delivering results which lead to $9.1 million funding round lead by Union Square Ventures.
 + Designed and developed frontend architecture on c2fo.com with a focus on the responsive design and using Backbone, RequireJS, Handlebars, and Less to create a friendly single page application.